mars

 plt.show()

 This “simple example”, however, is already too complicated for our purposes – we’re only interested in plotting lines and points.
 To that end, let’s plot a couple line.
 Recall that a line can be specified by either (1) a pair of points or (2) a point and a line.
 Suppose we’re interested in plotting two lines with slope $-0.5$, one passing through $A = (1, 2)$ and the other passing through $B = (1, -1)$.
-Using matplotlib
+Using matplotlib, we cannot directly plot this line – instead, we must convert this description of a line into a collection of points, which can then be plotted via matplotlib.pyplt.plot.

 Here is the matplotlib implementation.